 August 20, Red (Deluxe Edition) by Taylor Swift

-Genre: A hodgepodge of different sorts of pop that’s not quite as synth-focused as Taylor’s more recent music, but certainly not country except for like three songs.
+Genre: A hodgepodge of different sorts of pop.
+Not quite as synth-focused on Taylor’s more recent music, but certainly not a country album either save for 2 or 3 tracks.

 Total Number of Tracks: 21.
 This consists of the 16 songs from the standard edition, 3 bonus songs, and 3 bonus versions of standard edition songs.